2017 Qld Award

 4 October 2017 Brisbane

-The 2017 Pearcey Queensland Entrepreneur Award was presented to Jenine Beekhuyzen at an ICT Awards night hosted by the Pearcey Foundation with the Queensland ACS and CICTA (Council of ICT Associations in Queensland).
+The 2017 Pearcey Queensland Entrepreneur Award was presented to Jenine Beekhuyzen OAM at an ICT Awards night hosted by the Pearcey Foundation with the Queensland ACS and CICTA (Council of ICT Associations in Queensland).
 The Award was presented by the Honourable Leeanne Enoch MP, Minister for Innovation, Science and the Digital Economy and Minister for Small Business.
+Janine was recognised with an Order of Australia Medal (OAM) in the 2020 Queen's Birthday Honour's List for her "service to information technology, and to women".

 The event was held at the Hilton Hotel in Brisbane on Wednesday 4 October 2014.
 The Pearcey Foundation also gave highly commended awards to Sarah-Jane Peterschlingmann and Wei Xiang.